podium-lib/podlet/README.md

 Method for defining proxy targets to be mounted by the [proxy](https://github.schibsted.io/Podium/proxy) in the layout server.
-It's worth mentioning that this will **not** mount a proxy in the server the podlet instance is used.
+It's worth mentioning that this will **not** mount a proxy in the server where the podlet instance is used.

-The proxying is intended to be used as a way to expose endpoints in the podlet to the public.
-Normally one would set up proxying when a podlet has endpoints frontend browser code would like to fetch or interact with.
-One can also use proxying to pass submission of form submits in a browser back to a podlet.
+Proxying is intended to be used as a way to make podlet endpoints public.
+A common use case for this is creating endpoints for client side code to interact with (ajax requests from the browser).
+One might also make use of proxying to pass form submissions from the browser back to the podlet.

 This method returns the value of the `target` argument and internally keeps track of the value of `target` for use when the podlet instance is serialized into manifest content.

-In a podlet its possible to define 4 proxy targets and each target can be a relative or absolute URI.
+In a podlet it's possible to define 4 proxy targets and each target can be a relative or absolute URI.

 For each podlet, each proxy target must have a unique name.